BiteDasher/wifiman-indicator/README.md

 # wifiman-indicator
 LibIndicator support for WifiMan.
 Written in Vala

+# Known issues:

+Flickering in GNOME with KStatus/LibAppIndicator support \
+and Top Icons+.
+We can do nothing about it.
+Also, the GNOME does not officially support the tray.

 # Dependencies:
 First, make sure you have wifiman / wifigui installed. \
 Next: \